Withergate/api/README.md

 # Withergate API

-This is a resource server used for the Withergate game.
+This is a resource server used for the Withergate project.
 The application is written in Spring Boot and expects an [authorization server](https://github.com/Withergate/auth) to be running (the enpoint is specified in the appropriate `application.properties`) configuration file.

 ## 🔧 Installation